hectorip/awesome-go/README.md

 - [Buffalo](https://gobuffalo.io) - Bringing the productivity of Rails to Go!
 - [Confetti Framework](https://confetti-framework.github.io/docs/) - Confetti is a Go web application framework with an expressive, elegant syntax.
 Confetti combines the elegance of Laravel and the simplicity of Go.
 - [Echo](https://github.com/labstack/echo) - High performance, minimalist Go web framework.
-- [Fiber](https://github.com/gofiber/fiber) - An Express.js inspired web framework build on Fasthttp.
+- [Fiber](https://github.com/gofiber/fiber) - An Express.js inspired web framework built on top of Fasthttp.
 - [Fireball](https://github.com/zpatrick/fireball) - More "natural" feeling web framework.
 - [Flamingo](https://github.com/i-love-flamingo/flamingo) - Framework for pluggable web projects.
 Including a concept for modules and offering features for DI, Configareas, i18n, template engines, graphql, observability, security, events, routing & reverse routing etc.
 - [Flamingo Commerce](https://github.com/i-love-flamingo/flamingo-commerce) - Providing e-commerce features using clean architecture like DDD and ports and adapters, that you can use to build flexible e-commerce applications.
 - [Gearbox](https://github.com/abahmed/gearbox) - A web framework written in Go with a focus on high performance and memory optimization.
 - [Gin](https://github.com/gin-gonic/gin) - Gin is a web framework written in Go!
 It features a martini-like API with much better performance, up to 40 times faster.
 If you need performance and good productivity.
-- [Ginrpc](https://github.com/xxjwxc/ginrpc) - Gin parameter automatic binding tool,gin rpc tools.
+- [Ginrpc](https://github.com/xxjwxc/ginrpc) - Gin parameter automatic binding tool, gin rpc tools.
 - [Gizmo](https://github.com/NYTimes/gizmo) - Microservice toolkit used by the New York Times.
 - [go-json-rest](https://github.com/ant0ine/go-json-rest) - Quick and easy way to setup a RESTful JSON API.
 - [go-rest](https://github.com/ungerik/go-rest) - Small and evil REST framework for Go.